Boucheron: Vertu mobile phone

-In a joint venture with the mobile phone brand Vertu, Boucheron created the world's first High Jewellery limited edition cell phones out of gold and precious stones.
+In a joint venture with the mobile phone brand Vertu, Boucheron created the world's first High Jewelry limited edition cell phones out of gold and precious stones.
 This collaboration continued with the 150th anniversary celebration with a new line of 7 Vertu mobile phones inspired by Boucheron's High Jewellery "Enchanting Boucheron" anniversary collection.
 There are only eight pieces of the Cobra model in rose gold set all round with rubies and a pear-cut diamond and emerald eyes.
-Entwined around a rose gold case, the Python model, a serpent set with multi-coloured sapphires, diamonds and two sapphires, will be brought out in 26 pieces, as a reference to the famous jeweller's address, 26 place Vendôme.
+Entwined around a rose gold case, the Python model, a serpent set with multi-coloured sapphires, diamonds and two sapphires, will be brought out in 26 pieces, as a reference to the famous jeweler's address, 26 place Vendôme.